Retrieve data with APIs from Python

 The following exercise will demonstrate the advantage of using an API to obtain custom data and the ease of fetching it via Python.
 However, this exercise will also highlight one of the limitations of certain APIs, namely the volume of data that needs to be retrieved.

-1. Visit the swagger of the National Education Directory API on api.gouv.fr/documentation and test an initial data retrieval using the records endpoint without any parameters.
+1. Visit the swagger of the National Education Directory API on data.gouv.fr and test an initial data retrieval using the records endpoint without any parameters.

 2. Since we have retained only data from Haute Garonne in our main database, we want to retrieve only the institutions from that department using our API.
 Make a query with the appropriate parameter, without adding any extras.